 Everyone, regardless of their current vaccination status, must wear a mask in class at all times during summer courses.
 Students are expected to supply their own masks.
 Faculty and staff will be provided with two masks (face shields are available upon request).
 Bandanas and neck gaiters are not acceptable.
 Disposable masks are available in department offices for emergency use.

 If you're a student who can't wear a mask or other protective personal equipment due to a disability, please contact the Disability Resource Center.
 They'll help determine reasonable accommodations.

 Refusing to Wear a Mask

-If a faculty member asks you to wear a mask in class and you refuse, you'll have disrupted the educational environment.
-The instructor can ask you to leave and/or cancel class and will notify their department chair.
+If a faculty member, instructor or graduate assistant asks you to wear a mask in class and you refuse, you'll have disrupted the educational environment.
+They can ask you to leave and/or cancel class and will notify their department chair.
 The chair will follow the Classroom Disruption process outlined in the undergraduate catalog (refer to Academic Regulations).
 You may lose the privilege of attending or receiving credit in the class.

 Laboratory, Clinical and Performance-based Settings